-Compare smartphone packages at our Best Sim Only Deals page.
+Compare smartphone packages with our Best Sim Only Deals.

 Apps, short for applications, just as the programs on your computer range from word processors to games, apps come in all types.
 This could be games, calendars, social media, organisers - the possibilities are endless.

 Read our Top 5 Smartphone Battery Saving Tips

 To make sure a smartphone grabs your attention right from the start, manufacturers build in a range of apps.
 Although the exact apps vary from phone to phone, the basics almost always include apps for, checking emails, an app to browse the internet such as Google or Safari, an app for taking notes and others.
 The most distinctive difference from other apps is that you can't delete most built-in apps, which unfortunately sometimes means you end up with less space then you expected.